 Composer in Residence - Liz Lane

-, including an ITV television documentary And I Write Music and a televised performance by the Royal Philharmonic Orchestra.
+Liz started composing at an early age and received widespread media coverage as a child composer, including an ITV television documentary And I Write Music and a televised performance by the Royal Philharmonic Orchestra.
 She graduated from Cardiff University and subsequently achieved a postgraduate diploma from the Royal College of Music.
-Liz was awarded a PhD in Composition from Cardiff University in March 2010 where she was also an Associate Lecturer for nine years.
+Liz was awarded a PhD in Composition from Cardiff University in March 2010, where she was also an Associate Lecturer for nine years.

 She worked extensively with the late composer and explorer David Fanshawe; published collaborations include orchestral and brass band arrangements of The Lord's Prayer from ‘African Sanctus’, including performances by Orchestra of Opera North, Northern Sinfonia and Black Dyke Band; Pacific Song, performed at the Miami Convention Center and English Suite, premiered by the Southbank Sinfonia at the Royal Festival Hall.
-She has given lectures about her work to Wells Evening Society (2010 and 2015), Vaga Probus (2016) and Hereford Music Circle (2017) and was invited to speak about her work at the first ever 'Meet the Muso' talk at Trinity Laban Conservatoire of Music and Dance (2017).
+She regularly creates wind quintet arrangements for New Harmonie, who visit care homes and special needs schools.

 Liz has given lectures about her work to Wells Evening Society (2010 and 2015), Vaga Probus (2016) and Hereford Music Circle (2017) and Trinity Laban Conservatoire of Music and Dance (2017).
 In 2017 she adjudicated at the Bristol and District Organists' Association Composition Competition, RWCMD Cory Composition Prize and BASCA British Composers Awards; she was also Guest Editor for Sound and Music 'The Sampler' magazine.